Module basic module

 1 2 3 4 5 6 7 8 9 10 11

-const { Url } = require('url'); const url = new Url('http://www.baidu.com/s?ie=UTF-8&wd=fibjs#hash'); console.log(url.protocol); // 'http:' console.log(url.host); // 'www.baidu.com' console.log(url.path); // '/s?ie=UTF-8&wd=fibjs' console.log(url.hash); // '#hash' console.log(url.href); // 'http://www.baidu.com/s?ie=UTF-8&wd=fibjs&query=fibjs#hash'
+const { URL } = require('url'); const url = new URL('http://www.baidu.com/s?ie=UTF-8&wd=fibjs#hash'); console.log(url.protocol); // 'http:' console.log(url.host); // 'www.baidu.com' console.log(url.path); // '/s?ie=UTF-8&wd=fibjs' console.log(url.hash); // '#hash' console.log(url.href); // 'http://www.baidu.com/s?ie=UTF-8&wd=fibjs&query=fibjs#hash'

-In this example, we demonstrate how to use the url module to parse a url string and reassemble it into a new url string.
+In this example, we demonstrate how to use the url module to parse a url string and then reassemble it into a new url string.

 object